lmh4686/T3A2-A/README.md

 Customers and employees will be able to:

-1. Book tables.
+- Book tables.
-2. Browse menu & price.
+- Browse menu & price.
-3. Browse the restaurant's location and contact details.
+- Browse the restaurant's location and contact details.

-**Only employees will be able to update, cancel, read bookings.**
+**Only employees will be able to update, delete and read bookings.**

+Employees can :

+- Login / Logout admin account.
+- View a list of reservations group by selected date in time sequence.
+- Identify new booking.
+- Search a reservation by the customer's mobile number.
+- Update reservations details.
+- Delete reservations.

+When a booking is requested :

+- Automatically calculate the availability based on the provided visiting date, time and number of guests and return corresponding message to the client immediately.
+- If there's available table, automatically assign a table that can accommodate the number of guests on the given date and time.
+- Alert to the admin user when there's a new booking.

 ### Target Audience